Pulippunam

-Pulippunam is strategically located.
+Pulippunam is a village in Kanyakumari district, Tamil Nadu, India.
 It is one of the most fertile lands of Tamil Nadu and has the climatic conditions of Kerala.
 It has a National Highway connecting the capital of Kerala, Trivandrum, with the southernmost tip of India, Kanyakumari district.

 Transport

 Pulippunam is well connected to Chennai, Mumbai, Bangalore by rail service from Palliyadi Railway station and also bus service to all over Tamil Nadu.